deb-intel/LPOTtest/_sources/docs/metric.md.txt

 ```

-The result() function returns a higher-is-better scalar to reflect model accuracy on evaluation dataset.
+The result() function returns a higher-is-better scalar to reflect model accuracy on an evaluation dataset.

-After defining the metric class, user needs to register it with a user defined metric name and the metric class
+After defining the metric class, users need to register it with a user-defined metric name and the metric class:

 ```python